harveybarnhard/smoov/README.md

 For mapping purposes, this package relies heavily upon ggplot2 and sf, while the actual downloading of shapefiles is facilitated by the package `tigris`.

-:warning: smoov is still under development, please report any and all problems as GitHub issues!

 # Example